nginxinc/nginx-gateway-fabric/README.md

 ## Support

-For NGINX Plus customers NGINX Ingress Controller (when used with NGINX Plus) is covered by the support contract.
+For NGINX Plus customers NGINX Gateway Fabric (when used with NGINX Plus) is covered by the support contract.